There’s nothing quite like the feeling that comes with seeing the happiness that a special and well-timed treat can bring your dog.

 Treats can be a fantastic way to reward dogs, and to enhance the special bond you have with your pooch.

-“Since dogs learn by positive reinforcement, offering a treat after they have displayed correct behaviour will encourage them to repeat that behaviour,” says Dr Chimes.
+Dogs learn by positive reinforcement, offering a treat after they have displayed correct behaviour will encourage them to repeat that behaviour.

-Conversely, it’s important to ensure you don’t give dogs treats for negative behaviour.
+Conversely, it’s also important to ensure you don’t give dogs treats for negative behaviour.